JAIMINLSP/Writings/README.md

 - Poetry (Any compositions that I have made)
 - Miscellany

 It will be worth noting that there is a section that exists called "My Life" whereby I reflect upon my life, however this section will not be uploaded here and only exists in hardcopy.
-All of my Writings are written on paper initially, and so "My Life" will stay as such due to its very personal nature.

 Files and Folders within any of the main sections will have a naming convention of:
 - [date]-[title]